Optimal Control in Pandemics

 and the equations of the SIR model (\ref{sir}) maintain this condition.
 The progress of the disease can be described by a point in a two dimensional space, a plane (\ref{constraint}) in the three dimensional $\{S,I,R\}$ space.

 The parameter $\beta$ describes the rate at which the Susceptible population becomes Infected due to contact with the Infected population.
-This parameter depends on how infectious the disease is, as well as, the degree of contact between people. $\beta$ can be controlled by reducing social contact, for example by using lockdowns to ensure physical distancing and using masks. $\gamma$ is the rate at which infected individuals either recover or die from the infection.
+This parameter depends on how infectious the disease is, as well as, the degree of contact between people.
+The effective infectivity $\beta(t)$ is a product $\beta(t)=u(t) \beta_0$ \cite{dhar2020critique} of the biological infectivity $\beta_0$ (which depends on the disease) and $u(t)$, the degree of social contact between people. $\beta(t)$ can be controlled by reducing social contact $u(t)$, for example by using lockdowns to ensure physical distancing and using masks. $\gamma$ is the rate at which infected individuals either recover or die from the infection.
 Early detection and good medical care can increase the recovery rate. $\beta$ and $\gamma$ which appear in the equations (\ref{sir}) are parameters of the model which are both positive. $\gamma$ is assumed to be constant in time.
 The model is characterised essentially by one parameter, the reproduction ratio $r=\frac{\beta}{\gamma}$.
 The independent time variable $t$ can be rescaled to set $\gamma$ to $1$.

 The SIR model describes the evolution of the disease in a fixed population and is one of the simplest models, which captures the essential features of disease spread.
 More detailed compartmental models have also been studied.
-Among these are the SEIR model and its variants \cite{abhicovid}, which have more compartments to allow for asymptomatic infections etc. There is also a study \cite{suvrat}, which questions the effectiveness of lockdowns in preventing fatalities.
-A suggestion for mitigating the economic cost of lockdowns has been made in Ref.\cite{israel}.
+Among these are the SEIR model and its variants \cite{abhicovid,science}, which have more compartments to allow for asymptomatic infections etc. There is also a study \cite{suvrat}, which questions the effectiveness of lockdowns in preventing fatalities.
+A suggestion for mitigating the SE cost of lockdowns has been made in Ref.\cite{israel}.
 The independent variable in the SIR model is the time $t$ measured, say in days and there are three dependent variables $\{S,I,R\}$ subject to a single constraint (\ref{constraint}).
-Figure 2 shows the evolution of the SIR fractions as a function of time.
+Figure 1 shows the evolution of the SIR fractions as a function of time.

 This paper is organised as follows.
-In Sec $II$ we summarise our main results.
-In Sec $III$ we present a derivation of our main results and finally we end with some concluding remarks in Sec $IV$.
+We first summarise our main results and then present a derivation of our main results and finally we end with some concluding remarks.